 - Facebook

 - Twitter

 - Instagram

 - YouTube

 - TikTok

 - VK

 - Twitch

 - Discord

 - Look for a post on social networks whose comments you want to analyse.
+Copy the URL.

-Copy the URL. - Go to exportcomments.com, enter the URL and download the comments.
+- Go to exportcomments.com, enter the URL and download the comments.

-Go to ATLAS.ti and from the main menu select the Document / Import / Social Network Comments.
+- Go to ATLAS.ti and select the Import & Export tab and from there the Social Network Comments button.